 Counseling services in Post Adjudication Detention, which is provided by in-house services, include a psychological evaluation upon admission including a treatment plan for each child.
 Program activities include group counseling, weekly individual sessions and family sessions.
 Parents or guardians are expected to participate in the family sessions.
 Education is provided about life skills, healthy family functioning, adaptive coping strategies, HIV/Aids awareness and other programs with an emphasis on chemical dependency and substance abuse issues.

-Brian Fraser, Division Director
+Kenneth Johnson, Division Director

 122 Golfview Drive